What in the world is the Spleen?

 - Abdominal discomfort which feels better when pressure is applied

 - Bloating and gas

 - Weak limbs

 All of that sounds an awful lot like a sluggish lymph!
 Conditions associated with a sluggish lymph/spleen are edema, chronic fatigue syndrome, insomnia, hair loss, iron deficiency, irregular periods, and infertility.

-Foods and herbs that help the spleen are warm foods, beef, soups, warming spices like ginger, black pepper, and cumin, plus ginseng and astragalus.
+Foods and herbs that help the spleen are warm foods, beef, soups, warming spices like ginger, red root, black pepper, and cumin, plus ginseng and astragalus.